naustica/crossref_bq/README.md

 ## Downloading Snapshot

-We can use the official Crossref REST-API to download snapshots to our computer.
+We can use the official Crossref REST-API to download snapshots.

 ```bash
 $ wget --header "Crossref-Plus-API-Token: Bearer ${CROSSREF_PLUS_API_TOKEN}" \